fjarri/Jute.jl/docs/src/manual.md

 You can pass several tags to this option, separated by spaces.

 **`--max-fails`**: stop after the given amount of failed testcases (a testcase is considered failed, if at least one test in it failed, or an unhandeld exception was thrown).

+**`--capture-output`**: capture all the output from testcases and only show the output of the failed ones in the end of the test run.